solstice333/rrLevelEditor/README.md

 1. Simply restart the editor

 ##Playing Your Level##
+Close the level editor window to load and play your level.
-Use w, a, s, d to move, and the mouse with left click to aim and grab!
+Use w, a, s, d to move, and the mouse with left click to aim and grab the clouds!